-20MHz operation gives the user the maximum dynamic range, minimum noise floor, and coolest operation.
+20MHz operation gives the user the maximum dynamic range, minimum noise floor, and lowest-power operation.
 Dynamic range refers to the maximum signal swing under which the camera meets performance specifications, and it is expressed in the maximum number of captured electrons on the CCD.
-At 20MHz, the DVC-2000 is capable of approximately 38,000 electrons dynamic range, twice that of many other scientific cameras.
+At 20MHz, the DVC-1500 is capable of approximately 16,000 electrons dynamic range.